ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Introduction

-\underline{\textit{Accurate KV Selection for Fast Decoding}}: To further reduce decoding latency in sparse attention, we propose an accurate KV selection method that maintains accuracy with minimal sparse budgets (1.56\%).
+\underline{\textit{Accurate KV Selection for Fast Decoding}}: To further reduce decoding latency in sparse attention, we propose an accurate KV selection method that maintains accuracy with minimal number of selected tokens (i.e., the K of TopK), which we refer to as sparse budgets (1.56\%).
 Our analysis reveals that most post-RoPE keys exhibit high cosine similarity with adjacent tokens, enabling chunk-level approximations for selecting important tokens.
-A minimal number of outlier chunks (0.3\%), which are more challenging to approximate (\cref{fig:OB2}), are stored as static cache on the GPU to preserve accuracy.
-As shown in \cref{fig:shadowkv}, our method outperforms the naive sparse attention approach \citep{tang2024quest} and achieves higher sparsity, accelerating decoding.
+A minimal number of outlier chunks (0.3\%), which are more challenging to approximate (\cref{fig:observation}), are stored as static cache on the GPU to preserve accuracy.
+As shown in \cref{fig:perf}, our method outperforms the naive sparse attention approach \citep{tang2024quest} and achieves higher sparsity, accelerating decoding.

 Building on these insights, we present \Sys in \cref{sec:shadowkv}, depicted in \cref{fig:shadowkv}, a high-throughput system for long-context LLM inference.
 Specifically, during pre-filling, we offload the value cache to the CPU, retaining only the low-rank pre-RoPE keys, along with compressed landmarks of the key cache and detected outliers for larger batch sizes.
 During decoding, landmarks are used to select chunk indices for key cache recovery and value cache fetching.
 We perform accurate sparse attention computation with selected KV pairs and static outliers to achieve high throughput.